prodilettante55/prodilettante/README.md

-AI-neophyte looking to make top notch videos and pics! (practing a commit)
+AI-neophyte looking to make top notch videos and pics!